-NOTE: There are two reasons to include logical locations in the SARIF format in addition to physical locations:
+NOTE: Among the reasons for including logical locations in the SARIF format in addition to physical locations are the following:

-1. In the absence of symbol information, binary analysis tools might not have source code locations available, so information about line and column numbers might not be present in the log file.
+In the absence of symbol information, binary analysis tools might not have source code locations available, so information about line and column numbers might not be present in the log file.
 In this case, code editors, other programs, or end users can use logical location to navigate from a result to the correct source code location.

-2. Logical location information is an important contributor to fingerprinting scenarios, because it is typically more resilient to changes in source code than are line locations.
+Logical location information is an important contributor to fingerprinting scenarios because it is typically more resilient to changes in source code than are the line numbers included in physical locations.
 See Appendix B for more information about fingerprinting.
-The fullyQualifiedLogicalName property (§3.20.3) is particularly convenient for fingerprinting.
+The logicalLocation.fullyQualifiedName property (§3.33.5) is particularly convenient for fingerprinting.

+In the analysis of structured data files such as XML or JSON, internal structural information (such as an XML path like "/orders[2]/customers/lastName") might be helpful.

-In rare circumstances, their might be neither physical nor logical location information available for a location object.
-See §3.34.3 for an example.
-In that case, the location object SHOULD contain a message property (§3.20.4) explaining the significance of this “location.”
+In rare circumstances, there might be neither physical nor logical location information available for a location object.
+See §3.38 for an example.
+In that case, the location object SHOULD contain a message property (§3.28.5) explaining the significance of this “location.”

+id property

+A location object MAY contain a property named id whose value is a non-negative integer that is unique among all location objects belonging to theResult.
+The value does not need to be unique across all result objects (§3.27) in theRun.

+If id is absent, it SHALL default to -1, which indicates that the value is unknown (not set).

+NOTE: Negative values are forbidden because their use would suggest some non-obvious semantic difference between positive and negative values.

+EXAMPLE: Within a result object, the following property values (among others) are location objects, and no two of them can have the same value for id:

+result.relatedLocations[0]

+result.codeFlows[0].threadFlows[0].locations[0].location

+result.stacks[0].frames[0].location

+The id property has two purposes: to enable an embedded link (§3.11.6) within a message object (§3.11) to refer to thisObject, and to identify thisObject as the target of a locationRelationship (§3.34).
+If no message object within theResult refers to thisObject via an embedded link and no locationRelationship object within theResult specifies thisObject as its target, the id property does not need to appear.

 physicalLocation property

-If physical location information is available, a location object SHALL contain a property named physicalLocation whose value is a physicalLocation object (§3.21) that identifies the file within which the location lies.
-If physical location information is not available, physicalLocation SHALL be absent.
+Depending on the circumstances, a location object either SHALL, MAY, or SHALL NOT contain a property named physicalLocation whose value is a physicalLocation object (§3.29) that identifies the file within which the location lies.
+If physical location information is available and the logicalLocation property (§3.28.4) is absent, physicalLocation SHALL be present.
+If physical location is available and logicalLocation is present, physicalLocation MAY be present.
+If physical location information is not available, physicalLocation SHALL NOT be present.

-fullyQualifiedLogicalName property
+logicalLocation property

-Depending on the circumstances, a location object either SHOULD or MAY contain a property named fullyQualifiedLogicalName whose value is a string which specifies the fully qualified name of the logical location.
-If physical location information is not available, fullyQualifiedLogicalName SHOULD be present.
-Otherwise, it MAY be present.
+Depending on the circumstances, a location object either SHALL, MAY, or SHALL NOT contain a property named logicalLocation whose value is a logicalLocation object (§3.33) that identifies the programmatic construct within which the location lies.
+If logical location information is available and the physicalLocation property (§3.28.3) is absent, logicalLocation SHALL be present.
+If logical location is available and physicalLocation is present, logicalLocation MAY be present.
+If logical location information is not available, logicalLocation SHALL NOT be present.

-The format of fullyQualifiedLogicalName SHALL follow the naming rules for fully qualified logical locations described in §3.24.2.

-EXAMPLE 1: C: create_process

-EXAMPLE 2: C++: Namespace1::Class::Method(int, double) const &&

-EXAMPLE 3: C#: Namespace1.Class.Method(string, int[])

-If the logicalLocations property (§3.11.14) of the containing run object (§3.11) is present, fullyQualifiedLogicalName SHALL equal the name of one of the properties on that logicalLocations object.

-If during a run a tool produces results in two or more distinct logical locations with the same fully qualified logical name, and if the containing run object contain a logicalLocations property (§3.11.14), then instead of containing the fully qualified logical name, fullyQualifiedLogicalName SHALL contain a string that equals one of the property names in run.logicalLocations.
-To improve the readability of the log file, this property name SHOULD be formed by appending a suffix to the fully qualified logical names.
-In this case, the fullyQualifiedName property (§3.24.4) of the logicalLocation object (§3.24) SHALL contain the actual fully qualified logical name.